 - Its highly reusable nature is why COBOL permeates the enterprise.
 Why write new if the business function already exists?

-- Because it is easy to learn and highly readable, COBOL enables resource pools to flex and scale up easily
+- Because COBOL is easy to learn and highly readable, it enables resource pools to flex and scale up easily

 - Alternative development languages can rapidly access COBOL value using native semantics and data types